john24rel/terraform-google-gke/README.md

 ## Output

-Use the following output to learn how to ssh to your nodes
+Use the following output to learn how to ssh to your nodes:
 ```
 output "ssh_info"
 ```